JGSNETO/Learn-Matlab/README.md

 4. y=integer array, x=scalar integer of same type or scalar double -> All except / and ^
 5. x,y=non-scalar integers of the same type -> +,- and .op
 6. x,y = integers of different types or integer and single -> none

+- Linear equations:
+- Use backslash: \
+- If matlab do not find a good solution means there is not good solution
+- If a system with more equations than unknowns is over-determined, it's under-determined, and we are going to see what the backslash operator does with under-determined equations right now.
+- Ill-Conditioned: The solution it is not stable.
+You change one variabl 10% and another change 50%.
+- Test stability: Function cond

+- Live Script: Way of embedding MATLAB code in documents
+- Scripts vs functions:
+1. Scripts have no workspace of their own
+2. They use the workspace they are invoked from, typically that of the command window
+3. Hence, they may create new and modify existing variables of that workspace
+4. Scripts have no input or output arguments